21 May Immune-Boosting Adaptogen Soup

-The ultimate comfort food perfect for those cold winter nights when you’re feeling under the weather and you want a warm, nourishing bowl of soup.
+The ultimate comfort food perfect for any time, whether it’s cold winter’s night, you’re feeling under the weather, or you’re just looking to warm yourself up with a nourishing bowl of soup.

 If you don’t know this already, adaptogens are natural substances that fight the stress on your mind and body, working to return your systems back to ‘normal’.
 They’re stress response modifiers on both ends of the spectrum depending on what you take, to dial down your anxious feelings (ashwagandha) or boost your energy (maca) .
 They’ve also been found to help boost your immune system and even improve focus.
 Usually, I get my daily dose of ashwagandha in by adding it to a smoothie or hot beverage.
 This time I added it into my soup to prepare for this winter.